Karsten Koch

-Karsten Koch (born 22 February 1977) is a German professional darts player he currently playing in Professional Darts Corporation (PDC) events.
+Karsten Koch (born 22 February 1977) is a German professional darts player who plays in Professional Darts Corporation (PDC) events.

 Koch first qualified for a PDC European Tour event in 2019, when he qualified for the 2019 German Darts Open, but he lost to Vincent van der Meer 6-4 in the first round.
 He also qualified for the 2019 European Darts Matchplay, and beat Maik Kuivenhoven in his opener but then lost to Ricky Evans in the second round.